 Soon after, we encountered a problem in making videos, and the team leader asked me if I had any good methods or suggestions.
 I didn’t know how to answer, so I said, “I haven’t come up with a good solution yet, so let’s keep thinking about it.”
 But after that, I didn’t promptly seek out a resolution to the problem because I knew that breaking through this difficulty wasn’t something that could be achieved by simply speaking a few words.
 I would have to look up information and research, and this would take a lot of time and effort, and I would need to constantly try things and evaluate results.
 Whether I would succeed in the end is hard to say.
 If it didn’t work, wouldn’t all my effort be wasted?
 The more I thought about it, the more it felt like a tedious chore.
 I thought, “Forget it, things are fine as they are.
 Our work results are good for the moment, so there’s no rush to solve this.”
 And then I put the problem aside.
 But I felt a little uneasy.
 It wasn’t that I had no way to solve it.
 All I had to do was pay a little more price.
 The team leader then said, “The brothers and sisters are having difficulties, and we have to solve them.”
 The team leader’s reminder made me reflect, “As the supervisor, shouldn’t I take the lead in handling difficulties and solving people’s problems?
 But when I see difficulties, I avoid them, and I have no sense of responsibility.”
 I felt guilty, so I prayed to God, “God, when I face difficulties in work, I never want to work hard and always consider my fleshly interests.
 I know this is not in line with Your will.
 Please guide me in reflecting on myself and changing my incorrect state.”

 One day, I read God’s words and found a path of practice.
-God’s words say, “People who truly believe in God perform their duties willingly, without calculating their own gains and losses.
-No matter whether you are someone who pursues the truth, you must always rely on your conscience and reason and really work hard when you perform your duty.
-What does it mean to really work hard?
-If you are merely satisfied with making some token effort, and suffering a little physical hardship, but you do not take your duty seriously at all or seek the principles of the truth, then this is nothing more than being careless and perfunctory—it is not truly making an effort.
-Key to making an effort is putting your heart into it, fearing God in your heart, being mindful of God’s will, being terrified of disobeying God and hurting God, and suffering any hardship in order to perform your duty well and satisfy God: If you have a heart that loves God in this way, you will be able to perform your duty properly.
+God’s words say: “People who truly believe in God perform their duties willingly, without calculating their own gains and losses.
+No matter whether you are someone who pursues the truth, you must rely on your conscience and reason and really make an effort when you perform your duty.
+What does it mean to really make an effort?
+If you are merely satisfied with making some token effort, and suffering a little physical hardship, but you do not take your duty seriously at all or seek the truth principles, then this is nothing more than being careless and perfunctory—it is not really making an effort.
+The key to making an effort is putting your heart into it, fearing God in your heart, being mindful of God’s will, being terrified of disobeying God and hurting God, and suffering any hardship in order to perform your duty well and satisfy God: If you have a God-loving heart in this way, you will be able to perform your duty properly.
 If there is no fear of God in your heart, you will have no burden when you perform your duty, will have no interest in it, and will inevitably be careless and perfunctory, and go through the motions, without producing any real effect—which is not performing a duty.
 If you truly have a sense of burden, and feel like performing your duty is your personal responsibility, and that if you don’t, you are not fit to live, and are a beast, that only if you perform your duty properly are you worthy of being called a human being, and can face your own conscience—if you have this sense of burden when you perform your duty—then you will be able to do everything conscientiously, and will be able to seek the truth and do things according to the principles, and so will be able to do your duty properly and satisfy God.
-If you are worthy of the mission that God has given you, and of all that God has sacrificed for you and His expectations of you, then this is truly trying hard” (The Word, Vol. 3.
+If you are worthy of the mission that God has given you, and of all that God has sacrificed for you and His expectations of you, then this is really making an effort” (The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 To Perform One’s Duty Well, One Must at Least Be Possessed of a Conscience and Reason).
-“When selfishness and opportunism appear in you, and you realize it, you should pray to God and seek the truth in order to address this.
-The first thing you should be aware of is that in essence, acting in this way is a violation of the principles of the truth, it is harmful to the work of the church, it is selfish and despicable behavior, it is not what normal people ought to be doing.
+“When selfishness and schemes for your own profit appear in you, and you realize it, you should pray to God and seek the truth in order to address this.
+The first thing you should be aware of is that in essence, acting in this way is a violation of the truth principles, it is harmful to the work of the church, it is selfish and despicable behavior, it is not what people of conscience and reason ought to be doing.
 You should put aside your own interests and selfishness, and should think of the work of the church—that is what God wills.
-After reflecting on yourself through prayer, if you truly realize that acting thus is selfish and despicable, putting aside your own selfishness will be easy.
-When you put aside your selfishness and opportunism, you will feel grounded, you will be at peace, joyous, and will feel that there should be conscience and sense to how you conduct yourself, that you should think of the church’s work, that you should not fixate on your own interests, which is so selfish, despicable, and devoid of conscience or sense.
-Acting selflessly, thinking of the work of the church, and only doing what satisfies God is righteous and honorable, and will bring value to your existence.
+After praying and reflecting on yourself, if you truly realize that acting thus is selfish and despicable, putting aside your own selfishness will be easy.
+When you put aside your selfishness and schemes for profit, you will feel grounded, you will be at peace, joyous, and will feel that a person of conscience and reason should think of the church’s work, that they should not fixate on their personal interests, which would be so selfish, despicable, and devoid of conscience or reason.
+Acting selflessly, thinking of the work of the church, and doing things exclusively to satisfy God is righteous and honorable, and will bring value to your existence.
 Living this way on earth, you are being open and honest, you are living out normal humanity, and the true image of man, and not only do you have a clear conscience, but are also worthy of all the things bestowed upon you by God.
 The more you live like this, the more grounded you will feel, the more peaceful and joyous you will be, and the brighter you will feel.
 As such, will you not have set foot upon the right track of faith in God?”
 (The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 In Giving One’s Heart to God, One Can Obtain the Truth).
 I understood that to perform my duty well, I have to work hard.
 I can’t just outwardly work hard and pay a price.
 What matters most is bearing a burden in my heart, putting the work of the church above all else, doing my best, and achieving the things I ought to.
 Only in this way am I performing my duty and living with a semblance of humanity.
 Although I encountered various difficulties and problems in my duty, through these difficulties, I clearly saw my depraved state of craving for comfort and disregard for progress.
 I realized my mistaken views on pursuit so I could repent and change.
 These difficulties and problems are chances for me to gain the truth and cast off my corrupt dispositions.
 At the same time, they also made me see my professional shortcomings, so that I could improve my professional skills and make progress in my duty.
 Through these difficulties, I was able to make progress, and isn’t that a good thing?
 After I understood God’s will, I felt motivated again.
 Later, I prayed to God about our problems and difficulties, sought God’s guidance, and discussed solutions with my brothers and sisters.
 From the bottom of my heart, I didn’t want to be lazy or hands-off anymore, and I also worked hard to learn professional skills.
 When I encountered difficulties and wanted to give up, I prayed to God, forsook the flesh, and practically paid a price to seek out a solution.
 After a while, I finally found a breakthrough, the problem was quickly resolved, and the results of video work improved a little compared to previously.
 I felt much more secure doing my duty this way.
 Actually, solving problems and doing practical work was not that difficult, and I didn’t suffer very much.
 I was just a little more conscientious in my duty and God guided me.
 My entry is still very limited, so in the future, I will focus on resolving my corrupt dispositions in my duty, and do my duty with all my heart to satisfy God!